Delta4AI/OntoloViz/README.md

   - 4th level: letter
   - 5th level: two numbers
 - Example ATC code: **A10BA02**
-- The hierarchy is built based on the above-mentioned format and does only allow 1:1 child-parent relationships (contrary to the phenotype structure).
+- The hierarchy does only allow 1:1 child-parent relationships, contrary to the other ontologies.
   For example, if the drug `deltatonin` should be assigned to the parent nodes `A01AA` and `B01BB`, it must be defined twice with the ids `A01AA01` and `B01BB01`.
-- The loaded file must contain **6 columns** and follow the below structure to be correctly recognized as a phenotype
+- The loaded file must contain **6 columns** and follow the below structure to be correctly recognized as a ATC ontology:
-  ontology:

-Drug Ontology File Structure
+ATC Ontology File Structure
 ----------------------------

 | Column Index | Header Text   | Description                                                                    |